signalfx/gdi-specification/specification/configuration.md

   precedence.
 - [4]: If stitching of RUM spans and APM spans is desired then this parameter MUST be set to `true`.
-- [5]: Applies only to instrumentation libraries with profiling capabilities.
+- [5]: Applies only to instrumentation libraries with CPU profiling capabilities.
+  Profiling is experimental status.
+- [6]: Applies only to instrumentation libraries with memory profiling capabilities.
   Profiling is experimental status.

 In addition to Splunk-specific environment variables, the following